 For the overall design of the website, I selected 2 typefaces, Abolition Soft and Proxima Nova.
 Both are web fonts, and have a modern, graphic style.
 I also introduced a subtle marble texture in 3 shades: white / grey / black.

-The Bustdown icon was derived from a photo of dancer and fitness model Julian Devine, taken while executing several breakdancing powermoves.
-This iconic photo was such an accurate expression of what the Bustdown really is, that it was a natural choice to create the logo from.
+The Bustdown icon was derived from a photo of a dancer executing a powermoves.
+This iconic photo was such an accurate expression of the Bustdown that it was a clear choice for the icon